Bandwidth/api-docs/site/docs/webrtc/overview.md

 - Setting up media streams between local and remote endpoints by negotiating and exchanging connectivity and media format information.
 - Acting as a control channel where messages are exchanged about devices and streams coming and going

 Bandwidth’s signaling implementation relies on session and participant objects, which must be set up in order for media streams to be created.
 The Bandwidth WebRTC API allows you to create and manage sessions, participants, and the streams they are subscribed to.
+The signalling model also includes a dialog capability that allows for user to application events to be passed between the customer application and the end user, to communicate key state and event information.
+The dialog capability is currently in Limited Availabliity.

 ## Streams